Client Side Routing

 import { useRoute } from 'ziggy-js'

-const appName = import.meta.env.VITE_APP_NAME || 'Laravel';
+const appName = import.meta.env.VITE_APP_NAME || 'Laravel'

 createInertiaApp({

-title: (title) => `${title} - ${appName}`,
+title: (title) => (title ? `${title} / ${appName}` : appName),

-resolve: (name) => resolvePageComponent(`./Pages/${name}.tsx`, import.meta.glob('./Pages/**/*.tsx')),
+resolve: (name) => resolvePageComponent(`./pages/${name}.tsx`, import.meta.glob('./pages/**/*.tsx')),

 setup({ el, App, props }) {